salyu9/Untitled.ConfigDataBuilder/README.md

     This property contains special information about each row.
 Info property will not be compiled into config class nor be exported.

-    Currently the only supported `info-type` is `L10n`, which indicates that this property data should be exported as localization source data, see #Localization for more details.
+    Currently the only supported `info-type` is `L10n`, which indicates that this property data should be exported as localization source data, see [Localization Data](#localization-data) for more details.

-- `ref:<SheetName>.<KeyName>`

-    Indicates that this property's value should exists in specified key column of specified sheet.
-When reimporting config data, rows that missing references will be reported as warnings.

-- `elem-ref:<SheetName>.<KeyName>`

-    Similar to `ref` but used on array properties, indicates that every element of this property should reference to specified key column.

 - `default:<default-value>`